 Your views are presented through our reports or those of specialist groups, which we sponsor.
-Each report is promoted extensively in the local media and sent to the leaders of the organisations who can do something about the issues raised, with a request that they tell us what action they are going to take.
+Each report is promoted extensively in the local media and sent to the leaders of the organisations who can do something about the matters of concern raised, with a request that they tell us what action they are going to take.

-At the end of every year we write back to each organisation asking them to update us on their progress with making the changes they promised.
-We then compile a detailed report that is presented to our local Health Overview and Scrutiny Committee, to our local Health and Wellbeing Board and to the media in pursuit of our policy of transparency.
+At the end of each year we write back to each organisation asking them to update us on their progress with making the changes they promised.
+We then compile a detailed report that is presented to the Oxfordshire Health Overview and Scrutiny Committee, to the Oxfordshire Health and Wellbeing Board and to the media in pursuit of our policy of transparency.

-• Oxfordshire County Council committed to: publishing performance data of individual care agencies showing the number of missed visits and late visits; is developing customer standards for care homes, personal assistants, supported living, social workers and occupational therapists; has committed to incorporating dementia awareness into their training and is changing the way it gives information and advice to make it easier to understand.
+• Oxfordshire County Council committed to: publishing performance data of individual care agencies showing the number of missed visits and late visits; developing customer standards for care homes, personal assistants, supported living, social workers and occupational therapists; incorporating dementia awareness into their training and changing the way it gives information and advice making it easier to understand.

-• Oxfordshire Clinical Commissioning Group raised £5m from the Prime Minister’s Challenge Fund for a range of projects to improve access to GP services.
-The projects will address the concerns patients told us matter to them, such as longer appointments for complex problems and making it easier to get an urgent appointment for a minor ailment, wider training for health professionals in GP surgeries, online booking to see a doctor, an improvement in GP services in the evening and weekends and better telephone communication with patients.
+• Oxfordshire Clinical Commissioning Group raised £5m from the Prime Minister’s Challenge Fund for a range of projects to improve access to GP services, including longer appointments for complex problems, making it easier to get an urgent appointment for a minor ailment, wider training for health professionals in GP surgeries, online booking to see a doctor, an improvement in GP services in the evening and weekends and better telephone communication with patients.

-• South Central Ambulance Service has put new paramedic services into the city centre on weekend evenings to avoid over-use of hospital accident and emergency departments.
+• South Central Ambulance Service has continued paramedic services into the city centre on weekend evenings to avoid over-use of hospital accident and emergency departments.

 • NHS England has committed to revising and re-issuing its guidance on using interpreters and translators to all primary care providers in Thames Valley.